-- Have, or be close to completing, a PhD in mathematics or a related discipline. - Possess sufficient specialist knowledge in the discipline to work within established research programmes, including experience in the areas of: measure theory, real analysis, probability theory, and optimisation. - Ability to manage their own academic research. - Previous experience of contributing to publications/presentations. - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.
+- Have, or be close to completing, a PhD in mathematics or a related discipline. - Possess sufficient specialist knowledge in the discipline to work within established research programmes. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications/presentations. - Ability to contribute ideas for new research projects and research income generation. - Ability to use real-world data to inform mathematical models using appropriate mathematical or statistical techniques. - Experience of working both independently and collaboratively. - Excellent communication and interpersonal skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings with external partners.